What is OmniLab Treasure Hunts

 What participants experience

-Depending on the setup, participants may collect objects in Any Order or follow a Sequential route.
-They may also need to find every object or only a specific number before the hunt is considered complete.
+Depending on the setup, participants either collect objects in any order or follow a fixed route.
+They may also need to find every object, or only a set number, before the hunt counts as complete.

-Choose Treasure Hunts when your experience should pull people through a physical environment.
+Choose OmniLab Treasure Hunts when your experience should pull people through a physical environment.
+For a trail, tour, or multi-stop adventure, OmniLab Treasure Hunts is the right fit.
+The table below shows when another app suits the job better.

 | App | Best when you want | Typical experience |